Cast and Creatives

 THE BOY WHO FELL INTO A BOOK, (co-composer with Cathy Shostak) based on the play by Alan Ayckbourn, premiered at the Stephen Joseph Theatre, Scarborough in an acclaimed production directed by Alan Ayckbourn.
 Most recently he has contributed lyrics and music to Janie Dee’s BEAUTIFUL WORLD CABARET (Edinburgh and London Fringe venues) His song with Paul James, ‘Kaboom Kapow’ won the Stiles and Drewe Song Prize.
 He co-wrote, with June Hamilton, a commemorative piece, performed at Wembley Arena, to mark the 200th anniversary of the abolition of slavery in Great Britain and has also written music for radio and film.

-His current project is ROCKET WOMAN, as composer and co-lyricist with Katharine McMahon.
+His current projects are ROCKET WOMAN, as composer and co-lyricist with Katharine McMahon and GEORDIE AVENGERS versus THE LAMPTON WORM as composer with Paul James.